Winter Blues or Something More? The Seasonal Affective Disorder That Hits Women Hardest.

 How To Support Someone Experiencing SAD.

 If you are supporting a friend or family member who is experiencing SAD, let them know you are there for them and encourage them to seek help.
 It can be difficult to understand how someone else is feeling, but by being sensitive to their needs and remaining non-judgemental you can provide them with the emotional support they need to reach out.
-SAD can make people feel very isolated, so try to stay in touch - but don’t forget to look after your own mental wellbeing too.
+SAD can make people feel very isolated, so try to stay in touch - and don’t forget to look after your own mental wellbeing too.

 You might also want to take a look at Where to Find Mental Health Support in Guernsey.